CompArchFA16/Lab0/report.md

 | 1  | 0  | 1  | 0  | 1  | 0  | 1  | 0  | 1  | 0  | 1  | 0  | 0  | 0  | --O  |
 | 0  | 1  | 0  | 1  | 1  | 1  | 0  | 0  | 1  | 0  | 0  | 0  | 1  | 0  | +-NO |

-#### Notes and Observations
+Notes and Observations

 * We improved our test case table as we added carryout and case informations to it.
 We also decreased the number of test cases to 5, which we decreased too much (we still did not read the part about the 16 test cases yet).
 * The Case indicator in the table tells us what is the sign of the 2 values that are added, and whether overflow will happen or not (+ = positive, - = negative, NO = No Overflow, O = Overflow).
 * Other than the positive + negative case, the overflow flag seems to be flipped.
-We are returning 1 for overflow for cases with no overflow and vice versa.
+We are returning 1 for overflow for cases with no overflow and vice

-#### Fixes
+Fixes

 Pre-fix code
 ```verilog
 module FullAdder4bit